 Difference Between a Provisional and Non-Provisional Patent

-Indiana inventors often file a provisional patent first, which is like a way of buying time to finalize an invention.
+Indiana inventors often file a provisional patent first, which is a way of buying time to finalize an invention.
 Provisional patents last for a year, and the application process is simple.
-Once you file a provisional patent, you have exactly a year to convert it to a non-provisional patent, which is just another name for the formal and final patent.
+Once you file a provisional patent, you have a year to convert it to a non-provisional patent.
+The latter is just another name for the formal and final patent.

-When Should I Hire An Indiana Patent Law Lawyer?
+When Should I Hire an Experienced Indiana Patent Lawyer?

-There are multiple reasons to hire a patent law lawyer.
-If you are the cautious type or just want the assurance of having a knowledgeable agent acting on your behalf throughout the application process, then an Indiana patent law lawyer can help you.
-He or she can assist with every step of the filing process and ensure that you include all the required information.
+There are multiple reasons to hire a patent attorney.
+If you want the assurance of having someone acting on your behalf, then Indiana patent law lawyers can help you.
+They can assist with every step of the filing process and ensure that you include all the required information.
 Additionally, they may be able to guide you when it comes to navigating consumer laws, as well as help you avoid false advertising.
 This can prove especially valuable if you are trying to merge, or transform your invention into a business.

-Work with an Experienced Local Patent Law Attorney in Indiana
+Work with an Experienced Local Patent Attorney in Indiana

 Submit a request online or call us today at (866) 345-6784 to get in touch with an attorney in your area!